 Climate Policy Recommendation: Vote on amendments to the articles of association on a case-by-case basis.

 Virtual Meetings (UK/Ireland, Japan, Australia, and Europe)

-Climate Policy Recommendation: Generally vote for proposals allowing for the convening of hybrid shareholder meetings if it is clear that it is not the intention to hold virtual-only AGMs.
+Climate Policy Recommendation: Generally vote for proposals allowing for the convening of hybrid1 shareholder meetings.